-Just to give you some perspective, Rudolf Steiner never suggested “circle time.”
+Just to give you some perspective, Rudolf Steiner never mentioned “circle time.”
 He did recommend all sorts of “ring games,” as well as gymnastics exercises, to help develop confidence, concentration, balance, control and coordination, a sense of rhythm, direction, and form in space.

 But “circle time” as we know it is an American invention!
 Steiner also encouraged verse recitation as a way of regulating the breath.

 Here are tips on How To Do Circle Time at Home.

 If you want to bring more games and movement to your homeschooling days, I highly recommend the book, Games Children Play, by Kim Brooking-Payne for activities and game ideas.
 The subtitle is “How Games and Sport Help Children Develop.”
 This book has ideas for kindergarten, the elementary years, and teenagers.